Understanding

 Before we get into the surveillance end, we do want to draw your attention to the requirements for an alarm system ("series of devices to detect unauthorized intrusion") with a service contract ("interconnected with a radio frequency method, such as cellular, private radio signals, or other mechanical or electronic device").
 Also, you are required to produce a photograph on demand, so you will want a printer and a PC or Mac onsite as you cannot connect a printer to your NVR.
 Lastly, your monitor will need to be 19 inches or larger, which is pretty much what everyone uses anyways.

-Arizona seemed to copy their recording regulations straight from Nevada, so here's what we said there:
+Arizona seemed to copy their recording regulations straight from Nevada, reproducing the exact same errors in both mathematics and general usage.

 Like several state we already mentioned on this page, 704 x 480 is not a known recording resolution in surveillance and we have no idea where that came from.
 720 x 480 is and that's probably what they meant.

-Almost all of our IP cameras have either Digital WDR or True WDR which should allow you to meet the regulatory demands for the low light cameras, however this regulation has no specific requirements for their lux rating (how we measure how much light is in a space) to clarify what qualifies as "low light," so it is a bit of a judgement call.
-True WDR would be your best option.
+You are required to have a low light camera for the grow room.
+Low light cameras come in two forms - one with Digital WDR (wide dynamic range) or True (hardware based) WDR.
+Of the two, True WDR is much better.
+Almost all of our IP cameras have True WDR which will allow you to meet the regulatory demands for the low light cameras, however this regulation has no specific requirements for a lux rating (how we measure how much light is in a space) or clarify as what qualifies as "low light," True and Digital, so going with a Digital WDR product might come down to a judgement call for your inspector.
+True WDR would be your best option and that's on most of our products.

 Like most states, the storage requirements are the hard part.
 Luckily you are only required to store 30 days of footage, however, you also will need to download footage and store it for 3 years should there be any theft.
 It is a bit ambiguous, but we're pretty sure that this download of "footage" is for the theft event, not of everything.
 We cover storage requirements pretty in depth on the main Cannabis regulations page.